Delicious potato bread, flavoured with sour cream, green onion, cheddar cheese and crumbled bacon. It’s a loaded baked potato in bread form!

 • For 12x4-inch twisted loaf: Roll up jelly-roll style, starting from the 16-inch (long) side.

-• Shaping Directions: (*There is a video of this shaping in the Cook's Notes above, if you need to see how it's done).
+• Shaping Directions: (*There is a video of this shaping in the post above this Recipe Card, if you need to see how it's done).

 • Set your jelly-rolled dough on a large cutting board and using a sharp knife, cut in half down the middle from one end to the other, to make two pieces.
 Rotate the slices so that the cut side is facing up, exposing the filling, placing the two pieces right next to each other.
 Pinch together the two pieces at the far end, then twist/braid the two pieces together, twisting about 3 times.
 Pinch together the end closest to you.
 Using a bench scraper or spatula, lift the twisted loaf into a greased loaf pan.